Living as a social entrepreneur before it was a fad, and thankful it has become one!

 During my coming-of-age decade, while at the music program on a piano scholarship at The University of Akron in Ohio, I realized electronic music ignited my passion.
 The cutting edge of that was in live performance.
-I became a core member of a cohort of artists bringing the exploding rave scene of New York and West Coast to Ohio for large outdoor festivals.
-I started my PLUS 'zine documenting the scene as I travelled around the country performing live music.
+I worked with a cohort of artists bringing the exploding rave scene of New York and West Coast to Ohio for large outdoor festivals.
+I started my PLUS 'zine documenting that subculture as I travelled around the country performing live electronic music.

 During this time, I also found my personal spirituality freedom from the strict religious fundamentalist school I attended.
 I explored mysticism, kundalini yoga, shamanism, and hustled hemp rope accessory creations, positive vibes t shirts, and taught myself the basics of graphic design.

 Next chapter was San Francisco.
-The glory of finding so much community in fat politics, LGBTQIA, Burning Man artists, Fashion scene, diversity and more was the playground of love I had always wanted!
+The glory of finding so much community in fat politics, LGBTQIA, Burning Man artists, and local fashion scene, was the playground of love I had always wanted!
 I worked in indie film editing until 9-11 hit and that work slowed.

-Meanwhile, I birthed a child, and started a bricks n mortar store, Swankety Swank, based on locally made artisan accessories and clothing with a gallery of my upcycled, painted furniture, wearable art clothing and vintage fabric bags.
+Meanwhile, I birthed my sweet child, and started a bricks n mortar store, Swankety Swank, based on locally made artisan accessories and clothing with a gallery of my upcycled art furniture, wearable art clothing and vintage fabric bags.
 I was continually educating people with a blog about conscious consumerism, sustainability and shopping local as a means to keep economy thriving.
 I took "Think Globally, Act Locally" to heart and lived it every day.

 Swankety Swank grew into a bigger location and I added more artists and clothing designers, a daily tarot reader, and a baby grand piano.
 I saw it as my atmospheric installation art piece, and social experiment.
 Could I operate a place that gave many artists a steady paycheck under the capitalism model (without being a non-profit)?

 I did create an award winning cultural gem destination with steampunk events that hosted large crowds of cosplay burners and a wide variety of performances from stand-up comedy & bands to burlesque and butoh dance.
-I upleveled my 'zine roots and created SwankSpeak! magazine to further proclaim the value of supporting artists and sustainability with people power dollars.
+I upleveled my 'zine roots and created SwankSpeak! magazine with Eartha L. Goodwin and Storm Arcana to further proclaim the value of supporting artists and sustainability with people power dollars.

 Attending night classes at Renaissance Business Center during this time, I ultimately realized it was an unsustainable endeavor.
 While everyone else was paid, it was taking all of my time without fair pay.
-After doing all of this work and still having to pay the shop rent in installments, it hurt my soul.
-I closed the shop, depleted emotionally and financially, yet having acquired a hands-on education in what does not work!
+After doing all of this work and still having to pay the shop rent in installments, it was clearly unsustainable for me.
+I closed the shop, depleted emotionally and financially, yet having acquired a hands-on education in so many aspects of business.

 2012 came and went.
 The next several years were healing, recuperation and following my new dream of becoming a fine artist oil painter while unschooling my kid and delving deep into all of the rabbit holes of spirituality, energy, and philosophy.
 Those years were hard.
 I was divorced and often depressed.
 Most of my shop friends disappeared as I became more and more reclusive.